zacerose/CSCI352-Final-Project-Zachary_Rose-Logan_Walsh/README.md

 * Play/Pause button seems to stop working after the program is on for a while
 * Moving forward or backwards on the timeline while the video is playing doesn't work correctly, this is especially noticable in long videos
 * Does not appear to support mkv files.
+* Player has to be closed in order to load another media file.
+* Window does not scale properly

 ## To Do (At the moment)
 * Fix Bugs